Interpretable Visual Question Answering by Reasoning on Dependency Trees: Tree-Structured Composition Reasoning Network

-where $e_{jk}$ indicates the type of dependency relation between node $j$ and its parent node $k$.
+When propagating the attention map encoding $att_j$, we use convolution to project $att_j$, as shown in Figure~\ref{fig:edge}.
 There are a total of $22$ relation types that reside in the dependency parse tree for questions in the CLEVR dataset; thus, we have $e_{jk} \in [1,22]$.